stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 ## Debug remote tests running in CI/CD with traces

-But what about test runs that failed in a remote environment?
-Playwright test provides debugging traces for this case.
+The debugger is a great way to develop your tests, but what about test runs that failed in a remote environment, in CI/CD or on your co-workers machine?
+Playwright test provides debugging traces for this case!

 ![Debugging a trace](../../assets/01-03-traces.png)

-Change your `playwright.config.[ts|js]` to always collect traces.
+In default configuration Playwright is not collecting traces.
+But to learn what they're about, change your `playwright.config.js` to always collect a trace for every test.

 ```javascript
 // playwright.config.js